This page may contain affiliate links. Please see Affiliate Disclaimer

 - Heat the oven to Gas Mark 6.

-- Whisk Paprika and Olive Oil together in a large mixing bowl.
+- Whisk 1 tbsp Paprika and 2 tbsp Olive Oil together in a large mixing bowl.

-- Peel the Potatoes and cut in half.
+- Peel 8 medium Potatoes and cut in half.

 - Put the Potatoes in a pan and add cold water, just enough to cover them.